sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/regression-classification.rst

 Fire Insights has the following processors for building Regression & Classification Models using H2O.

-.. list-table:: H2O Processors in Fire Insights
+.. list-table:: H2O Processors in Fire Insights for Regression & Classification
    :widths: 20 80
    :header-rows: 1